IsacKun220/com1001/code/README.md

 ## 5. If You Don't Like Using Codio...

-Of course, Sinatra applications are not tied to Codio &mdash; they can be run on other platforms.
-However, we do not provide any support for doing that &mdash;
+Of course, Sinatra applications are not tied to Codio — they can be run on other platforms.
+However, we do not provide any support for doing that — sorry.
-sorry.
 Codio makes it really easy for us to provide a standardised environment to students in which we can help with common problems.
 Fixing individual machine setups is very time consuming and our priority is helping with programming